 2020 Enteric Bacteria Study Plan

 These studies are coordinated by the Little Traverse Lake Water Quality Committee, a group of volunteers committed to understanding the environmental health of Little Traverse Lake.
 They continue to partner with regional experts and community organizations in these efforts.
+Read the latest summary of recent testing efforts by the committee here.

 Compatibility: PCs with Excel.
 The database graphing functions will not run using other programs (eg. Google Docs) or on Macs.